MarkosKon/theme-playground/themes/gatsby-theme-quick-start/README.md

 # gatsby-theme-quick-start

 Set ups Theme UI, MDX, and some common Gatsby plugins like `gatsby-plugin-react-helmet` and sharp image plugins—see `gatsby-config` for more details.
 Uses a Theme UI [preset](https://github.com/MarkosKon/theme-playground/tree/master/packages/theme-ui/preset-typography) that focuses on typography.
-Injects a CSS file that enables [OpenType features](https://github.com/MarkosKon/theme-playground/blob/master/packages/gatsby-theme-quick-start/src/styles/opentype.css)—you need a font file that supports them to see the difference.
+The theme also uses [@affectionatedoor/opentype]() that enables OpenType features—you need a font file that supports them to see the difference.

 ## Quick start